gravitational/teleport/docs/4.2/features/ssh_pam.md

 ## Introduction to  Pluggable Authentication Modules

-Pluggable Authentication Modules (PAM) was started in ..X..
-So it could Y.
+Pluggable Authentication Modules (PAM) goes way to to 1995, when Sun Microsystems implemented a generic authentication framework for Solaris.
+Since then most GNU/Linux distributions have adopted PAM.

 ```bash
 $ man pam